layilin/SP23-33852/_texts/full-text.md

 98

 - YET the faint breeze oft flags on listless wings,
-- Nor tremulates the coco's[^f98n1] airiest arch, [205]
+- Nor tremulates the coco's airiest arch, [205]
 - While the red sun darts deluges of fire;
 - And soon \(if on the gale thy crop depend,\)
 - Will all thy hopes of opulence defeat.

-- "INFORMER of the planetary train!"[^f98n2]
+- "INFORMER of the planetary train!"[^f98n1]
 - Source undiminished of all-cheering light, [210]
 - Of roseat beauty, and heart-gladning joy!
 - Fountain of being, on whose water broods
 - The organic spirit, principle of life!
 - Lord of the seasons! who in courtly pomp
-- Lacquay[^f98n3] thy presence, and with glad dispatch, [215]
+- Lacquay[^f98n2] thy presence, and with glad dispatch, [215]
 - Pour at thy bidding, o'er the land and sea!
 - Parent of Vegetation, whose fond grasp
 - The Sugar-Cane displays; and whose green car
 - Soft-stealing dews, with liquid pearls adorn'd,
 - Fat-fostering rains, and buxom genial airs [220]
 - Attend triumphant!
 Why, ah why so oft,
-- Why hath Antigua,[^f98n4] sweetly social isle,
+- Why hath Antigua,[^f98n3] sweetly social isle,

 > VER.
 222. *Why hath Antigua*\] This beautiful island lies in 16 degrees and 14 min.
 N. lat.
 It was long uninhabited on account of its wanting fresh-water rivers; but is now more fully peopled, and as well cultivated as any of the leeward islands.
-In a seasonable year, it has made 30,000 hogsheads[^f98n5] of sugar.
+In a seasonable year, it has made 30,000 hogsheads[^f98n4] of sugar.
 It has no very high mountains.
 The soil is, in general, clayey.
-The water of the body-ponds[^f98n6] may be used for every purpose of life.
+The water of the body-ponds[^f98n5] may be used for every purpose of life.
 Antigua is well fortified, and has a good militia.

-[^f98n1]: The coconut palm (*Cocos nucifera*), which is native to coastal areas of Melanesia and Southeast Asia.
-It has great powers of natural disperal since its nuts (the coconuts) can survive up to 120 days in seawater.
-Nevertheless, it is believed that Europeans introduced the coconut palm to the Caribbean in the sixteenth century.

-[^f98n2]: The informer is the sun, and the planetary train is the movement of the planets across the sky.
+[^f98n1]: The informer is the sun, and the planetary train is the movement of the planets across the sky.
 Gilmore identifies the source of this quotation as James Thomson's *The Seasons* (1730).

-[^f98n3]: Lackey, footman.
+[^f98n2]: Attend, wait upon.

-[^f98n4]: One of the Leeward Islands; St. Kitts lies just to the west of it.
+[^f98n3]: One of the Leeward Islands; St. Kitts lies just to the west of it.
 Antigua was colonized by the English in 1632 and now forms part of the nation of Antigua and Barbuda.

-[^f98n5]: A hogshead was a large cask used to hold and ship sugar.
+[^f98n4]: A hogshead was a large cask used to hold and ship sugar.
 One hogshead of sugar weighed about 1500 lbs.

-[^f98n6]: A watershed in Antigua.
+[^f98n5]: A watershed in Antigua.

 ---